 It may be hard to drag yourself away from Krabi’s beautiful beaches, but a visit to Wat Tham Seua is recommended.
 A tiger once lived in the cave that is now the monastery’s main hall and hence the name.

-The staircase closest to the large statue of Kuan Im, the Chinese fertility goddess, is by far the less arduous of the two.
+The staircase closest to the pagoda and large statue of Kuan Im, the Chinese fertility goddess, is by far the less arduous of the two.
 After an initial small ascent, the steps lead down to the forest floor.
 Surrounded by limestone cliffs and immense trees, a circular path winds its way around the deep dell and past the monks’ meditation cells and living quarters.

 The other staircase has over 1200 steps and it’s a climb that should not be attempted by the faint-hearted.
 The steps are steep and uneven and rise up the 600 metre-high cliffside.

 The best time to go is in the early morning or early evening when heat and humidity are lower.
 Sunrise and sunset ascents are now popular because the 360-degree views at the top are spectacular, encompassing the Andaman Sea, distant islands, limestone karsts and forests.

 Wat Tham Seua is on the itinerary of all tour operators from Ao Nang and Krabi Town and will vary in price depending if you go by shared mini-bus or private taxi.
 It’s possible to make the trip under your own steam.
 I last did it via a songthaew from Ao Nang to Krabi Town and then another songthaew from Krabi Town.